Translations of this page:

 When sending the serial mail, it is then important to use the wildcard %link% in the serial mail.
 This is the only way to send individual links to the participants, which the questionnaire can later use to identify the participant.

-Serial numbers are random strings, e.g. ABC98765.
-SoSci Survey creates such serial numbers under Send invitationsSerial numbersAdministrationCreate serial numbers.
-The serial numbers created in this way can simply be copied and pasted into a spreadsheet (Excel list), where they can be printed out and distributed to the participants.
-An additional step is required, however, for attributability to specific groups: Either you note which serial numbers belong to which group (as an Excel list that you feed back to the data later).
-Or you can give the serial numbers a group-specific prefix.
+An additional step is required, however, for attributability to specific groups: Either you note which access codes belong to which group (as an Excel list that you feed back to the data later).
+Or you can give the access code a group-specific prefix.
 This can be largely automated in Excel or OpenOffice/LibreOffice Calc with the function CHAIN():

-Distribute Serial Numbers to the Participants
+Distribute Access Codes to the Participants

 The actual invitation to the survey can either also be printed on the slip of paper – or sent by e-mail.
 Here, only the anonymous Link to the questionnaire is sent.